Multiple Physics Pretraining for Physical Surrogate Models: Data Details

 \textbf{Incompressible NS:} In the incompressible regime, which typically occurs in fluids with low Mach numbers (as it rules out density and pressure waves like sound or shock waves), the Navier-Stokes equations simplify to:

-where $\mathbf{v}$ is the velocity, $\rho$ is the density, $p$ is the pressure, $\eta$ is the viscosity, and $\mathbf{f}$ is the external force.
+where $\mathbf{v}$ is the velocity, $\rho$ is the density, $p$ is the pressure, $\eta$ is the viscosity, and $\mathbf{f}$ is a spatially varying external force.
 The simulation in PDE bench is augmented by an immersed tracer that is transported by the velocity field: